StreamExecutionEnvironment contains the

 To change the defaults that affect all jobs, see Configuration.

 The following configuration options are available: (the default is bold)

-disableClosureCleaner().
-The closure cleaner is enabled by default.
+ClosureCleanerLevel.RECURSIVE by default.
 The closure cleaner removes unneeded references to the surrounding class of anonymous functions inside Flink programs.

 With the closure cleaner disabled, it might happen that an anonymous user function is referencing the surrounding class, which is usually not Serializable.
 This will lead to exceptions by the serializer.
+The settings are:

 setParallelism(int parallelism) Set the default parallelism for the job.

 setMaxParallelism(int parallelism) Set the default maximum parallelism for the job.
 This setting determines the maximum degree of parallelism and specifies the upper limit for dynamic scaling.